elibarrow/BAE305-LAB6/README.md

 ## Lab Assignment Specific Items ##

+•	A Computer running Arduino IDE
+•	SparkFun Inventor’s kit
+o	RedBoard
+o	Ultrasonic sensor
+o	Two motors
+o	Motor Driver

 ## Methods and Testing ##
 ### Part 1 - Learn to Listen ###
 We began this part of the lab by connecting our RedBoard to the computer and starting up the Arduino IDE application on our computer.
-After this step we then connected the ultrasonic sensor HC-SR04 to the circuit shown below.
+After this step, we connected the ultrasonic sensor HC-SR04 to the circuit below.

 <p align="center">
   <img src= https://github.com/elibarrow/BAE305-SP24-LAB6/blob/main/Screenshot%202024-02-19%20at%202.32.04%20PM.png width = 50%>